Speaker Series Archive

 From the NC NM4R Speaker Series, featuring Ellen Riley, Ph.D., presenting "Pre-Frontal tDCS to Improve Language and Attention in Aphasia," October 2, 2024, 12 noon Eastern

-Pre-Frontal tDCS to Improve Language and Attention in Aphasia - video coming soon!
+Pre-Frontal tDCS to Improve Language and Attention in Aphasia decorative graphic

 Dr. Ellyn Riley studies acquired speech and language disorders, improving treatment outcomes for persons with aphasia, the role of fatigue in stroke recovery, and neuromodulation as a tool to enhance speech and language therapy.
 For a complete listing of Dr. Riley's research go to her Laboratory Website.
 Dr. Riley’s research lab focuses on improving treatments for aphasia, a language disorder primarily caused by stroke.
 In the lab, we use behavioral and physiological measures, applied linguistic theory, and neuromodulation techniques to study language and cognitive factors, changes in neurophysiology, and communicative barriers that can influence recovery for persons with aphasia.
 Our goal is to improve recovery outcomes and quality of life for persons with aphasia and their families.